 Training and Events

-How to bring together multiple qualitative datasets: Expanding your analytic comfort zone (join a waiting list)
+How to bring together multiple qualitative datasets: Expanding your analytic comfort zone (few places remaining)

 |The University of Edinburgh|